CANCELLED: Glastonbury 2021

-Due to ongoing concerns over the spread of Covid-19, Glastonbury festival, which was due to celebrate its 50th anniversary, has been postponed until 2021
+Due to the ongoing pandemic, Glastonbury festival, which was due to celebrate its 50th anniversary in 2020, has been postponed until 2022

 Who was meant to headline Glastonbury 2020?

 The Friday headliner was, as predicted American rap sensation Kendrick Lamar.
 The Compton-bored artist, who won a Pulitzer Prize for his raps, is the most innovative and celebrated hip-hop star of his generation.
 His lyrical flair and fearlessness have fuelled a stream of hits from 'To Pimp and Butterfly' to 'Humble'.
 The headline slot was to be Lamar's first time playing Glastonbury.

 Taylor Swift, who is on a candy-coloured comeback mission, was to play the Pyramid Stage for the headline slot on Sunday 26 June.
 Taking advantage of a conveniently timed Blank Space in her European tour, the country star turned pop sensation was to draw on seven albums' worth of hits that span cutesy Love Story to the more mature musings of Miss Americana and the Heartbreak Prince.
 Having never played a UK festival, Swift had declared she is 'Taylor made' for Glastonbury.

 Announcing the news on Twitter, the festival's founder Michael Eavis said: 'She’s one of the biggest stars in the world and her songs are absolutely amazing.
 We’re so delighted.'

 Who better to headline the landmark 50th anniversary Glastonbury Festival than one quarter of the Fab Four, Paul McCartney?
 He last played the Pyramid stage in 2004, with a set that spanned The Beatles' greatest hits, via Wings and McCartney's solo material.
 And he was to return to headline on Saturday 27 June, at the ripe age of 78.